-Halifax, the largest urban area in Atlantic Canada and Nova Scotia's capital city, sits in the center of Nova Scotia's east coast and is an important seaport that looks out over one of the world's largest natural harbors.
+Halifax, the largest urban area in Atlantic Canada and Nova Scotia's capital city, sits in the center of Nova Scotia's east coast and is an important seaport that looks out over one of the world's largest natural harbours.

 Halifax is a perfect paradox.
 We are where land meets sea, old meets new, urban meets rural, and traditional meets trendy.
 We balance a relaxing pace with modern urban amenities and affordability with world class-experiences.
 We value our strong historical ties but drive to shake up the norm.
 This perfect balance makes Halifax one of the best places in the world to visit, no matter what a visitor is looking for: see for yourself in this video!

 Home to three Dalhousie University campuses, Halifax is a vibrant, coastal urban centre of 425,000 people that has everything you’d expect from a big city within a close-knit community.
 One of Canada’s fastest-growing cities, Halifax is home to innovative tech and entrepreneurial communities, as well as thriving financial and ocean technology sectors.
 Halifax plays an essential role in the economic development of the North Atlantic seaboard and fosters a flourishing offshore industry, ground-breaking life sciences research and development, and a wealth of business opportunities.
 Ranked as first among mid-sized cities in North America in overall cost competitiveness, Halifax is the economic leader in the region with the resource, labour force, and cost advantages to attract high-profile businesses.
 The spectacular location and creative sides of Halifax are what make the city truly one-of-a-kind.
 The city boasts a vibrant atmosphere including live Theatre, world-class Symphonic performances, and many museums and art galleries.
-Halifax is also home to sports franchises, rowing clubs, as well as an active inter-university sports scene, a thriving amateur sports culture, and many opportunities for personal fitness.
-There are also endless outdoor adventures to be had while kayaking, sailing, surfing, hiking, rock-climbing, skiing, whale watching, and more.
+Halifax is also home to sports franchises and rowing clubs, as well as an active inter-university sports scene, a thriving amateur sports culture, and many opportunities for personal fitness.
+There are also endless outdoor adventures to be had while kayaking, sailing, surfing, hiking, rock climbing, skiing, whale watching, and more.